Celebrating 150 Years of Natural Resource Management in Connecticut!

 PROPAGATED GAME BIRDS FOR SHOOTING PRESERVES, DOG TRAINING & FIELD TRIALS

-The taking of propagated game birds on regulated private shooting preserves and during regulated dog training and field trial events requires that each bird taken be identified with a tag containing the permittee’s name and date of taking.
+The taking of propagated game birds on regulated private shooting preserves, regulated dog training areas, and field trial events requires that each bird taken be identified with a tag containing the permittee’s name and date of taking.
 Handwritten tags are permitted or copies of the tags below may be used.
 A full sheet of tags may also be downloaded for printing from the DEEP’s website at www.ct.gov/deep/Hunting.
 Importation of game birds requires a permit from the Department of Agriculture (860-713-2508).

 Regulations in red are new this year.